Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 Veterinarians generally recommend treats made with recognizable protein sources and minimal additives.

-💡 Trainer Tip
+💡 Trainer tip

 Many professional trainers mix two types of treats during training: